info@texmg.com

 Network Functions Virtualization (NFV)

-NFV revolutionizes network services like load balancing by shifting them from specific hardware to versatile virtual platforms.
-By distributing network functions over various devices, it boosts the use of resources and operational flexibility.
+NFV moves network services like load balancing from dedicated hardware to virtual platforms.
+This approach maximizes resource use and enhances operational flexibility.

 Software-Defined Networking (SDN)